abinit/abinit/doc/installation.md

 archive.
 Of course, you need to have compiled abinit in order to run the internal tests.
 Moreover, the simple implementation procedure assumes that the executable is located in ~abinit/src/98_main (the standard location after issuing *make*).

+> Note: The difference between the internal tests and running `make check` lies in the fact that these internal tests only include testing a fixed set of very simple features, and in this case, the output files are compared line by line.

 You can begin with the *fast* suite.
 Simply issue the command: